-We have continued to focus on three different - but often interlinked - areas: youth unemployment and inspiring young people, social exclusion and community transformation (read more about these in the following pages).
-We ask those who have benefited to tell us what impact the activities have had.
-Although not everyone responds, the results from those that do tell us that 80% of activities have made a significant positive difference.

-We have been working on research projects both on our own and with external partners such as Construction Youth Trust, the Social Value Portal and Business in the Community to find new tools and models for assessing impact.
+We have continued to focus on three The ultimate goal of our different - but often interlinked - areas: community investment is youth unemployment and inspiring young the difference it can make people, social exclusion and community transformation (read more about these in to individuals and to society. the following pages).
+We ask those who have One of the biggest challenges benefited to tell us what impact the activities in planning, resourcing and have had.
+Although not everyone responds, the results from those that do tell us that delivering community work is to 80% of activities have made a significant understand where that effort is positive difference. best directed in order to deliver We have been working on research projects the greatest impact.
+We have been working to develop better both on our own and with external partners such as Construction Youth Trust, the Social Value Portal and Business in the Community to find new tools and models for assessing impact.
 These show us the value of our investment in terms of cost saving to society (for example; the reduction in benefits paid as a result of someone getting a job).
-Construction Youth Trust's research showed that for one of our activities - Sommerfield Community Centre (read more on page 17) - a value of £6.51 was achieved for every £1 invested; and work with the Social Value
+Construction Youth Trust's research showed that for one of our activities - Sommerfield Community Centre (read more on page 17) - a value of £6.51 was achieved for every £1 invested; and work with the Social Value Portal on one of our Energy Services projects showed that the value of the savings to the client of our community activities was over individual, such as improved self-confidence or aspiration, is not easy to quantify; nor is helping a community gain a sense of pride.
+So we have been looking at ways in which we can articulate this fuller picture.
+Our result is summarised on page 8 and 9 and expressed in examples throughout this Review.